When You Get Injured, CLICK HERE FOR A FREE CONSULTATION

 Your Milwaukee bus accident lawyer will help you consider the evidence against each of these parties to determine if they played a role in causing your accident and injuries:

-Bus Owner – Whether the bus is owned by a government transit agency, a school district, or a private company, they are responsible for hiring qualified drivers and maintaining the bus in good working order.
+- Bus Owner – Whether the bus is owned by a government transit agency, a school district, or a private company, they are responsible for hiring qualified drivers and keeping the bus in good working order.

 Claims Against the Government in Wisconsin